healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/anova-culinary/anova-precision-vacuum-sealer-pro.md

 Button Type: Physical

-Numberof Buttons: 7
+Number of Buttons: 7

-Numberof Modes: 2
+Number of Modes: 2

 The control panel of the Anova Precision Pro has a sleek and simple design.
 It features just seven buttons arranged in a row, organized into three distinct groups based on their functions.